 - What are some questions you could ask them to better understand their priorities and get their feedback on how you could work together more effectively?

-- Have the conversation with the above points.
+- Have a conversation with the above points.

 - Share your priorities and your ideas for how you could work together better.